Sam21sop/E-Learning-App/README.md

 - **Dynamic Routing**: React Router is utilized to create a smooth and efficient navigation experience, allowing users to navigate between different sections of the application seamlessly.

-- **Responsive Design**: Tailwind CSS is employed to create a responsive and visually appealing user interface, ensuring an optimal experience across different devices and screen sizes.
+- **Responsive Design**: Tailwind CSS is to create a responsive and visually appealing user interface, ensuring an optimal experience across different devices and screen sizes.

 - **Course Catalog**: The platform offers a comprehensive catalog of courses categorized by subject, level, and popularity, enabling learners to easily discover and enroll in courses that match their interests and learning goals.